rhmk/ansible-hana-examples/README.md

    [...]
 ```
-  ansible_user defines a specific username to use for the ssh connection
+  `ansible_user defines` a specific username to use for the ssh connection

-2. Make sure your ansible connection to the target host is working:
+2. Make sure your ansible connection to the target host is working
 ```
    $ ansible -m setup [-k connection_user password ] [-K root password] -l hana-servers 10.32.111.3 | SUCCESS => {
    "ansible_facts": {
         [...]
           },
        "changed": false
    }
 ```
-See "man ansible" for password options.
+See `man ansible` for password options.
 You could also use ssh-keys and sudo without password

 3. If your connection works you can kick-off the playbook
 ```